johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, users can choose their own proxy settings.

 This policy overrides the following individual policies:
 [ProxyMode](#proxymode)
 [ProxyPacUrl](#proxypacurl)
 [ProxyServer](#proxyserver)
 [ProxyBypassList](#proxybypasslist)

 Setting the [ProxySettings](#proxysettings) policy accepts the following fields:
 * ProxyMode, which lets you specify the proxy server used by Microsoft Edge and prevents users from changing proxy settings
-  * ProxyPacUrl, a URL to a proxy .pac file
+* ProxyPacUrl, a URL to a proxy .pac file, or a PAC script encoded as a data URL with MIME type application/x-ns-proxy-autoconfig
 * ProxyPacMandatory, a boolean flag which prevents the network stack from falling back to direct connections with invalid or unavailable PAC script
 * ProxyServer, a URL for the proxy server
 * ProxyBypassList, a list of proxy hosts that Microsoft Edge bypasses

 For ProxyMode, if you choose the value:
 * direct, a proxy is never used and all other fields are ignored.
 * system, the systems's proxy is used and all other fields are ignored.
 * auto_detect, all other fields are ignored.
 * fixed_servers, the ProxyServer and ProxyBypassList fields are used.
 * pac_script, the ProxyPacUrl, ProxyPacMandatory and ProxyBypassList fields are used.

 For more detailed examples go to [https://go.microsoft.com/fwlink/?linkid=2094936](https://go.microsoft.com/fwlink/?linkid=2094936).